kyip3/CattyDex/README.md

 # React Basic - Class component

-This project is for practicing and revising what is class component.
+This project is called Cattydex.

+You can do a search to filter catty listing.

+Is build using class component.

 Reading Reference: